Early Childhood Caries Risk Factors

 Fluoridation of the community’s water system is another intervention effort that is government initiated, an achievement in public health.
 Organizations like the American Academy of Pediatrics (AAP) and the American Academy of Pediatric Dentistry (AAPD) make recommendations that become policies impacting the practise of health-givers to do screening and recommend proper fluoride use.

-Know from our Seattle dentist, Dr. Jaime Lee, if your child is at high risk for dental caries.
+Know from your Downtown Seattle dentist if your child is at high risk for dental caries.
 Know what you can do to improve his or her chances at better oral health.
-Ask Dr Jaime Lee about it.
+Feel free to ask our Seattle dentist, Dr. Jaime Lee about it.